jaymzh/sugarjar/README.md

 ## Smartlog

 Smartlog will show you a tree diagram of your branches!
+Simply run `sj smartlog` or `sj sl` for short.

 ![smartlog screenshot](https://github.com/jaymzh/sugarjar/blob/master/smartlog.png)